brian-team/brian2tools/docs_sphinx/user/mdexporter_user.rst

 ``filename``
     Filename to write output markdown text.
-To use the same filename  of the user script, `''` (empty string) shall be passed.
+To use the same filename  of the user script, ``''`` (empty string) shall be passed.
 By default, no file writing is done

 Limitations
 -----------

-Since the package uses `baseexport` in the background, all the limitations applicable to `baseexport` applies here too
+Since the package uses `~brian2tools.baseexport` in the background, all the limitations applicable to `~brian2tools.baseexport` applies here as well